 About Our Board

 TEQ's Board come from a range of backgrounds, which equips them to provide expert guidance to TEQ and the tourism industry.

 Mr Donovan is currently Executive General Manager, Business Development and Marketing, Queensland Airports Limited and was formerly Chief Operating Officer Gold Coast Airport for 10 years.
-Paul has also been appointed an Adjunct Professor in the Tourism Faculty at Griffith University and is currently a Board member of Gold Coast Titans Rugby League Club.
+Paul has also been appointed Chairman of Canford Group Advisory Committee and is also an Adjunct Professor in the Tourism Faculty at Griffith University and Patron of Gold Coast Titans Rugby League Club.